-C1.4 - Formal evaluation of the functional and non-functional characteristics of

-computing systems

-C1.5 - Providing a theoretical background for the characteristics of the designed
+C1.4 - Formal evaluation of the functional and non-functional characteristics of computing systems C1.5 - Providing a theoretical background for the characteristics of the designed systems 6.2 Cross competences N/A

-systems

-6.2 Cross competences N/A

-7.1 General objective The general objective of the course is to introduce the fundamental principles of mechanical systems, to know the structure, functioning, design fundamentals of mechanical systems that integrates mechanical components, electrical and software technology.
+7. Discipline objective (as results from the key competences gamea) 7.1 General objective The general objective of the course is to introduce the fundamental principles of mechanical systems, to know the structure, functioning, design fundamentals of mechanical systems that integrates mechanical components, electrical and software technology.
 To know the main types of mobile mechanical systems (mechanisms), fundamentals of theory of mechanisms, robot mechanisms and flexible fabrication systems, basic problems in the study of them, used terminology as well as CAD methods of approaching them.
 7.2 Specific objectives The specific objectives are to acquire the knowledge and techniques related to: usage of methods to determine the functional parameters of different mechanical systems; to use the mathematical formulae, software package to simulate the different mechanical systems, robot mechanisms, to analyse and evaluate the experimental data used in mechanical engineering; to understand, to analyse and compare technical solutions specific to mechanical engineering.